bbauska/TUMx-DWAPNx/README.md

 So, JavaScript also allows you to come up with a quick solution and then that quick solution may give you a new idea where to go.
-This again is an interactive way of using visualization, in a way that we haven\'t had before and it\'s really easy for everybody to use.
+This again is an interactive way of using visualization, in a way that we haven&apos;t had before and it&apos;s really easy for everybody to use.
 I hope you will enjoy the JavaScript course.
 I hope you will enjoy programming JavaScript and I hope you will contribute to the growing body of things that will help Science and Life Science in particular.
 Thanks for being with us!